dqops/dqo/docs/reference/yaml/profiling/column-profiling-checks.md

 ___

-## ColumnNumericPercentile90SensorParametersSpec
+## ColumnPercentile90InRangeCheckSpec
-Column level sensor that finds the percentile 90 in a given column.
+Column-level check that ensures that the percentile 90 of values in a monitored column is in a set range.